Characterizing Phishing Pages by JavaScript Capabilities: Background

-Originally meant as a way of adding interactivity to webpages.
-The \js{} ecosystem has evolved to allow varying low-level features to webpages through Browser APIs.
-HTML DOM APIs enable developers to modify page appearance, while LocalStorage and IndexDB allow write access to the browser's internal storage buckets; meanwhile, the File System API can allow access to the user's real machine's storage.
+Originally meant as a way of adding interactivity to web- pages; the \js{} ecosystem has evolved to allow varying low-level features to webpages through Browser APIs.
+HTML DOM APIs enable developers to modify page appearance, while LocalStorage and IndexDB provide write access to the browser's internal storage buckets; meanwhile, the File System API allows access to the user's real machine's storage.
 Browser APIs can be function calls (or constructors), property reads, and property writes.
 Most of the privileged functionality comes from function calls.

 The dynamic nature of JavaScript enables a variety of techniques for concealing itself from analysis and detection.
 JavaScript obfuscation can transform a known malicious sample into an undetectable one.
-Webpack enables bundling benign and malicious scripts and wrangling them to make static analysis harder.
-The other side of obfuscation is evasions; in addition to making code comprehension (via human or machine) harder, malicious actors have deployed time bombs, offloading parts of the malicious script to be read from the DOM or via a network request, and avoid detection.~\cite{fv8-sec24}
+On top of this, existing bundlers in the ecosystem (e.g., Webpack) enable the mixing of benign and malicious scripts, making static analysis harder.
+The other side of obfuscation is evasions: in addition to making code comprehension (via human or machine) harder, malicious actors have deployed time bombs, offloading parts of the malicious script to be read from the DOM or via a network request, avoiding detection.~\cite{fv8-sec24}